Recognition can make an important contribution to the engagement and retention of staff members at UBC.

 UBC’s staff recognition programs and practices have the fundamental underlying intention of relaying appreciation for work-related approaches and/or outcomes.
 Recognition tells staff that their work is valued.

 UBC’s recognition program has both centralized and distributed components.
 This promotes a common culture and consistent human resources practices, while acknowledging differences at the faculty/department level.

 Consistent with the university’s overall culture of decentralization within a central guiding framework, there are some centralized programs available to assist faculties/departments and managers with staff recognition.

 The 25 Year Club recognizes staff members with continuous service of 25 years or more.

 A number of achievement-based awards are available for staff, both across the university, and by campus:

 - The President’s Service Awards for Excellence are UBC-wide, and recognize staff members who have made exception contributions, sustained over at least 10 years.

 - There are five categories of President’s Staff Awards available to staff members at the Vancouver campus.
-The categories of this award are: Leadership and Creativity, Enhancing the UBC Experience, Global Citizenship, Emerging Leadership (new in 2011), and Advancing Diversity and Inclusion (new in 2011).
+The categories of this award are: Leadership, Emerging Leadership, Enhancing the UBC Experience, Creativity and Innovation, Community Engagement, Advancing Diversity and Inclusion, and Wellbeing.